Search results for

 Pulse SMS

 Pulse SMS is arguably the best way to get SMS text messages on your tablet.
-You install the app on your phone and then also on your tablet.
-Pulse syncs your texts between the two devices (along with your computer if you want).
+You install the app on your phone and then on your tablet.
+Pulse syncs your texts between the two devices (along with your computer, if you want).
 This is a very simple, clean, and effective method of seeing text messages on devices other than your phone.
-It also features MMS and group SMS support, theming and customization features, and Material Design.
+It also features MMS and group SMS support, theming and customization features, and material design.

-The sync feature is a premium feature, which requires either the subscription or the pay-once price of $99.99.
+The sync feature is a premium feature that requires either a subscription or a pay-once price of $99.99.
 We’re not big fans of how this price seems to go up every year, and it would be nice to see the app lower prices to make it more accessible to people.
+Recently, it has received a lot of bad reviews for annoying pop-up ads.

 Solid Explorer

 Solid Explorer is an excellent file browsing app.
 You can use it to check out the files on your tablet.
 This is good for finding ebooks, whatever is in your download folder, or moving stuff around if you need to.
-It has a design that compliments the larger screen real estate on tablets nicely.
+It has a design that complements the larger-screen real estate on tablets nicely.
 You can open two folders at once, click and drag, and browse multiple parts of your phone at once in landscape mode.
-You can check out a free trial to see if you like it.
-The full price is $1.99.
+There may be occasional app crashes with this one.

 SwiftKey Keyboard